-During March and April respectively over and above the public participation processes initiated by Local Municipalities, the District held its annual Mayoral IDP& Budget Outreaches, where the Honourable Executive Mayor from the GSDM visited each local municipality with the aim of emphasizing on the Government's commitments programmes, the importance of meeting the Millennium Targets, improvement in service delivery and ensuring better life for all District residents within constituent Local Municipalities.
-Community members who attended these Mayoral Outreaches highlighted the following development and infrastructural challenges confronting them as:
+During the month of September to October 2010 the local municipalities had the public participation with an aim of understanding the developmental and infrastructural challenges confronted by their local communities.
+In the month of April 2011 over and above the local municipality public participation processes, the District met each local municipality with the aim of emphasizing the Government's commitments programmes through the Medium Term Strategic Framework priorities, the importance of meeting the Millennium Targets, improvement in service delivery and ensuring better life for all District residents within constituent Local Municipalities.
+In November 2010 the local municipalities furnished GSDM and the sector departments with the needs or challenges as highlighted below.

 - Access to Clean Air

-- Access to housing
+- Sustainable Human Settlements

 - Access to Sanitation

+- Access to water

 - Access to Roads

 - Access to Electricity

 - Storm water Drainage

 - Land Use Management

 - Economic Development

 - Refuse Removal

 - Job Creation

 - Youth Development

+- Inclusion of the farm workers in all development programmes

-- Cemeteries
+- · Land Provision and maintenance of Cemeteries

 - Social and Community Services

 - Emergency Services

 - Safety and Security

 - Parks and Recreation

 - Environmental Management

-- Land Reform
+- Agrarian and Land Reform

 - Infrastructure Maintenance

 - Skills Development

+- Access to tertiary education